medic/cht-docs/content/en/contribute/code/core/dev-environment.md

 After the `npm` command completes successfully, a `local-build` folder will be created in the root directory of your `cht-core` project.

-Confirm you have these four files in the `local-build` folder: `docker-compose.yml`, `cht-core.yml`, `cht-couchdb.yml` and `cht-couchdb-clustered.yml`
+Confirm you have these four files in the `local-build` folder: `cht-core.yml`, `cht-couchdb.yml` and `cht-couchdb-clustered.yml`

 Open the project with your favorite text editor, navigate inside the `local-build` folder and update the `cht-couchdb.yml` file with the necessary ports.

-In the `couchdb` configuration inside the `cht-couchdb.yml` file, right after the `volumes` property, add the following properties and save the changes:
+In the `couchdb` configuration inside the `cht-couchdb.yml` file, right after the first `volumes` property that sets CouchDB, add the following properties and save the changes:

 ```
 ports: